 If this is you, explore longer fasts (such as 16:8), as these are correlated with better weight loss.[10]
 Remember, though, to avoid fasting for periods beyond 18 hours, as there is limited research to show any additional benefits.
 And check out what to eat during intermittent fasting to learn more about this flexible approach.

 Not sure which intermittent fasting schedule to choose?
 We’ve got you covered!
-Take our SIMPLE quiz, and we can help you figure out the best plan for your unique body, preferences, and lifestyle.
+Take our Simple quiz, and we can help you figure out the best schedule for your unique body, preferences, and lifestyle.
 Take the first step to understanding your body type and get personalized insights now!

 How does intermittent fasting affect body type?